Camillo Tavernelli: Club career

 He was raised in the youth teams of Sansepolcro and started his senior career with the club in Serie D at the age of 16.
 He spent the next four seasons with the Serie C club Gubbio.

 On 12 August 2020, he signed with Serie B club Cittadella.
 He made his Serie B debut for Cittadella on 27 September 2020 in a game against Cremonese.
 He substituted Frank Tsadjout in the 65th minute.
 He made his first start on 20 October in a game against Pordenone and scored his first goal in a 2–0 home victory.

 On 31 August 2022, Tavernelli joined Novara on loan.
 On 20 January 2023, he moved on a new loan to Triestina, with an option to buy.

+On 5 September 2023, Tavernelli signed with Casertana.

+On 27 August 2024, Tavernelli moved to Arezzo on a two-season contract.